 1880.
 Genevan François Borgel created the first water-resistant (screwed) watch case.

 1883.
-The United States and Canada introduced Universal Time, world is divided into 24 equal time zones, and the Greenwich meridian was chosen as the prime meridian.
+The United States and Canada introduced Universal Time, the world is divided into 24 equal time zones, and the Greenwich meridian was chosen as the prime meridian.

 1888.
 Watch manufacturer La Champagne introduced the collection of wristwatches.

 1889.
 The patent for a wristwatch was filed in Bern.